 This program offers two grants: the Research Award for Early Career Investigators, and the Bridge Grant for Junior Faculty.
-Letters of Intent (LOI) were accepted for this program August 3 - September 8, 2017.
+Letters of Intent (LOI) will be accepted for this program approximately July - September.
 If your LOI is accepted, you will receive a link to complete the full application, which is due December 1.

 Download more information here.
 You may download the cover letter, here.